-The Covid pandemic continues to impact on the work of the Panel in that we have been unable to meet with authorities and their representative organisations face to face.
-However, we have continued to meet regularly and have meaningful discussions to meet our statutory obligations via Microsoft Teams or Zoom.
+The COVID-19 pandemic continues to impact on the work of the Panel in that we have been unable to meet with authorities and their representative organisations face to face.
+However, we have continued to hold meetings regularly and to have meaningful discussions with our stakeholders via Microsoft Teams or Zoom.